-What Qualified Purchasers Should Know About the Origin Multifamily Credit Fund
+What to Know About Origin’s Multifamily Credit Fund

 Qualified purchasers* can now lock in a stable stream of risk-adjusted returns that is substantially higher than other fixed income investments and diversify their real estate portfolios with Origin’s new Multifamily Credit Fund, backed by high-quality multifamily assets.
 The Multifamily Credit Fund offers a low-risk passive income stream that comes from conservatively leveraged mortgaged-backed securities—specifically Freddie Mac K-Deal and SBL B-Piece certificates secured by cash flowing, geographically diversified multifamily mortgage loans.
 The Fund targets a total net annual IRR of 8% to 10%.